Presbyterian-Church-of-Coventry/pcc-website/content/ministries/vbs.md

 There is NO registration fee to attend Vacation Bible School.

-Here are a couple of things to know before VBS begins:
+Here are a couple of things to know about this year's VBS program:

 - Please wear sneakers for recreation.
 - This year we will be taking up a collection for the Caring Families Pregnancy Center in